What is the IRR Function?

 The IRR function uses the following arguments:

-- Values (required argument) – It is an array of values that represent the series of cash flows.
+- Values (required argument) – This is an array of values that represent the series of cash flows.
 Cash flows include investment and net income values.
 Values can be a reference to a range of cells containing values.

-- [Guess] (optional argument) – It is a number guessed by the user that is close to the expected internal rate of return (as there can be two solutions for the internal rate of return).
+- [Guess] (optional argument) – This is a number guessed by the user that is close to the expected internal rate of return (as there can be two solutions for the internal rate of return).
 If omitted, the function will take a default value of 0.1 (=10%).